Trump dwarfs Biden in latest fundraising numbers in show of political force after felony convictions

 Bloomberg also formally endorsed Biden on Thursday.
 “I stood with Joe Biden in 2020, and I am proud to do so again,” Bloomberg said in a statement.

-The Biden campaign said that the vast majority of its latest fundraising came from grassroots donors such as nurses, teachers and retirees.
-Overall, the Biden campaign and Democratic National Committee attracted more than three million new donors last month, according to a statement from the campaign.
+The Biden campaign said the vast majority of its latest fundraising came from grassroots donors such as nurses, teachers and retirees.
+Overall, the Biden campaign and Democratic National Committee attracted more than 3 million new donors last month, according to a statement from the campaign.

-AP writer Seung Min Kim in Washington and Jill Colvin in New York contributed.
+AP writers Seung Min Kim in Washington and Jill Colvin in New York contributed.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.